ufcg-lsd/saps-engine/docs/dispacher-install.md

 # Install and Configure Dispatcher

-The SAPS Dispatcher component is responsible for dispatching new tasks to the Catalog Service.
-It has other functions in its API such as: sending email with access links to data on selected successful tasks, sign up new users, and others.
+The SAPS Dispatcher component is responsible for registering new tasks to the Catalog Service.
+In addition to this feature, the Dispatcher is also responsible for the sign up of new user and the notification of the users about finished tasks.

 ## Dependencies